Yurzs/pydns/README.md

 # pydns
 Python DNS Server.
-Implementation of [IETF Specification](https://tools.ietf.org/html/rfc1035) Managed by Django ORM
+Implementation of [IETF Domain Names](https://tools.ietf.org/html/rfc1035) Managed by Django ORM
 ### Warning! pydns needs to have root privileges to run on 53 port

 ### Roadmap

 - [x] UDP Server

-- [x] Basic A response
+- [x] Response with AUTHORITY and ADDITIONAL

-- [x] SOA response if no A result in zone
+- [ ] All responses

-- [ ] Reverse zone
+- [ ] Reversed zone

 - [ ] Truncation